Kateve52911/knitflix/README.md

 It is a project to showcase my skills in JS, HTML and Tailwind CSS.

+#### Features:

+- Personalised profile page when user logs inn.
+- You can add you own posts to the page using the button for creating a new post (so far it only works until you refresh the page).

 ## Built With

 - Tailwind CSS for styling